rohitqv/python-airflow-snowflake-data-pipeline/README.md

 ### Local Development
 - Use the provided setup scripts
-- MinIO for local object storage
+- Local file system for raw data access
 - PostgreSQL for Airflow metadata

 ### Production Deployment